Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Separation Anxiety: When Your Dog Can't Handle Being Alone

-This is probably the most talked-about dog mental health issue, and for good reason—it’s incredibly common and can be absolutely devastating for both dogs and their humans.
+This is probably the most talked-about dog mental health issue, and for good reason.
+It is incredibly common and can be absolutely devastating for both dogs and their humans.

 What it looks like:

-- Attempts to escape (scratched doors, chewed window sills)
+- Attempts to escape (scratched doors, chewed window sills, bloody paws).

 Why it happens:

 Dogs are social animals.
-Some never learn to be comfortable alone, others develop separation anxiety after traumatic events, rehoming, or major life changes.
+Some never learn to be comfortable alone.
+Others develop separation anxiety after traumatic events, re-homing, or major life changes like a move or a divorce.

 The reality check:

-True separation anxiety isn’t your dog being “bad” or “vengeful.”
-They’re genuinely panicked when you leave.
+True separation anxiety isn't your dog being "bad" or "vengeful."
+They aren't pooping on the rug to spite you.
+They are genuinely panicked when you leave.
 Think of it like a panic attack that lasts until you come home.

 Noise Phobias: When the World Gets Too Loud

-If your dog turns into a trembling mess every time there’s thunder, fireworks, or even the garbage truck rumbles by, you’re dealing with noise sensitivity.
+If your dog turns into a trembling mess every time there's thunder, fireworks, or even the garbage truck rumbles by, you are dealing with noise sensitivity.

 What it looks like: